Case Study 1 – Counterfeit Protection

-Eliminating counterfeit products
+Eliminating counterfeit products inside the market.

 Pantone approached WPIC to eliminate black market violators from numerous platforms, including its preferred third party e-commerce space: Tmall.

-Furthermore, WPIC leveraged its long-standing relationships with various platforms (Tmall, JD, Taobao, Baidu and others) to remove any instances of trademark infringement.
-Whereas threatening legal action against counterfeiters can take months, WPIC is able to rectify these issues within days.
+Whereas threatening legal action against counterfeiters can take months, WPIC was able to rectify those issues within days.

 By removing counterfeit violators from the digital space, companies can experience dramatic increases in revenue and retain total control over the brand experience.